sandstreamdev/sandcoding/guidelines/npm-module-publishing.md

 ## Using `np` tool for publishing

 To simplify process and add additional checks before publishing use ["A better `npm publish`"](https://github.com/sindresorhus/np)
 :warning: This tool does not build your module and does not warn about empty module publishing.
-Make sure you run build script before publishing or add [mentioned script]()
+Make sure that build is ran before publishing.

 ## :warning: Always test published module